fawaz-alesayi/solana-gif-portal-svelte/README.md

 ## Building

-Before creating a production version of your app, install an [adapter](https://kit.svelte.dev/docs#adapters) for your target environment.
+Before creating a production version of this app, install an [adapter](https://kit.svelte.dev/docs#adapters) for your target environment.
 Then:

 ```bash
 pnpm build
 ```

+IF you ran `pnpm install` you already have a static adapter that builds a static version of the application (CSS, HTML, JS)!

 > You can preview the built app with `pnpm preview`, regardless of whether you installed an adapter.
 This should _not_ be used to serve your app in production.